-Here’s How It Felt to Grow Up in Sheffield During the Rise of Arctic Monkeys
+Here’s How It Felt to Grow Up in Northern England During the Rise of the Arctic Monkeys

-Looking back on the group's debut album, I can’t help but think their impact made my city a worse place to be.
+As the group’s debut album reaches its ten year anniversary, I can’t help but think their impact made my city a worse place to be.

 Photo by M Tarvainen

-There are two types of people in this world: those who think Alex Turner’s 2014 Brit Awards acceptance speech was righteous, charming, “everything rock’n’roll is meant to be”, and those who think it was the magnum opus of a bell-end.
-As the 10th anniversary of the Arctic Monkeys debut album, Whatever People Say I am, That’s What I’m Not, rears its head this month, expect to see both tribes out in full force.
-Those who think the group are the last great British rock band, versus those who think they’re nothing more than alleged tax dodgers with dodgy American accents.
+There are two types of people in this world: Those who think Alex Turner's 2014 Brit Awards acceptance speech was righteous, charming, "everything rock'n'roll is meant to be," and those who think it was the magnum opus of a bell-end.
+As the tenth anniversary of the Arctic Monkeys debut album, Whatever People Say I am, That's What I'm Not, rears its head this month, expect to see both tribes out in full force.
+Those who think the group are the last great British rock band, versus those who think they're nothing more than alleged tax dodgers with dodgy American accents.

 I first moved to Sheffield in 2004 as a teenager, having come from a little market town in rural North East Yorkshire that only had two clubs (and one of them was called Hooters).
 Sheffield wasn't exactly the heaving cultural metropolis of the entire country, but it felt like it to me.
 It had clubs, gig venues, art galleries, decent pubs, cinemas, a vibrant music scene, and young attractive folk.
 All I'd had was an off licence, a youth centre, and a couple of well-placed benches sheltered by trees.